martin-sicho/papyrus-scaffold-visualizer/README.md

     acc_keys,
     quality,
     name,
-    use_existing=True # use existing data set if it was already compiled before version=version
+    use_existing=True, # use existing data set if it was already compiled before version=version
 )